 R. COMMENDATION

-A student obtaining CGPA of 9.5 and above with project grade of 'O' will be commended by the Board of Management for outstanding performance
+A student obtaining CGPA of 9.5 and above with project grade of 'O' will be commended by the Board of Management for outstanding performance a) Departmental Curriculum Development Cells for academic matters

 S. CONSTITUTION OF CURRICULUM CELLS